KyleMcComb/Pathfinder/README.md

 ### Docker
 1. Clone the repository to your system.
 2. [Install Docker Desktop](https://www.docker.com/products/docker-desktop/) on your computer if it has not already been installed.
-3. Open a terminal window then navigate to the directory where the project has been cloned to, the folder should be called CSC3068-Pathfinder.
+3. Open a terminal window then navigate to the directory where the project has been cloned to, the folder should be called Pathfinder.
 4. Then run the following command to build the image ```docker-compose up -d```

 ### Virtual Environment
 1. Clone the repository to your computer.
 2. [Install Python 3.7.9](https://www.python.org/downloads/release/python-379/) on your computer if it has not already been installed.
 3. Open a terminal window (PowerShell if you're on Windows) on your computer and navigate to the directory where the project has been cloned to.
-To do this, open the folder where you extracted the repository, then right-click on the folder called "CSC3068-Pathfinder" and choose "Open in Terminal" (for Linux/Mac) or "Open Powershell window here" (for Windows).
+To do this, open the folder where you extracted the repository, then right-click on the folder called "Pathfinder" and choose "Open in Terminal" (for Linux/Mac) or "Open Powershell window here" (for Windows).
 4. In the terminal, create a virtual environment by running the following command, replacing "<directory to python install>" with the directory where Python 3.7.9 was installed: ```<directory to python install>\python.exe -m venv .```.
 For example, if Python 3.7.9 was installed in ```C:\Python37```, the command would be: ```C:\Python37\python.exe -m venv .```.
 5. Activate the virtual environment by running the following command: ```.\Scripts\activate``` (for Windows) or ```source bin\activate``` (for Linux/Mac).
 6. Install the required packages by entering the following command into the terminal: ```pip install -r requirements.txt``` (keep this terminal open).
 7. Open a file manager on your computer and navigate to the folder where you extracted the repository.
-Then go into the "CSC3068-Pathfinder" folder and copy the "tagging.py" file.
+Then go into the "Pathfinder" folder and copy the "tagging.py" file.
-8. In a file manager, navigate to the following directory: "CSC3068-Pathfinder\Lib\site-packages\chatterbot".
-Replace the "tagging.py" file found in this directory with the "tagging.py" file you copied from the "CSC3068-Pathfinder" folder.
+8. In a file manager, navigate to the following directory: "Pathfinder\Lib\site-packages\chatterbot".
+Replace the "tagging.py" file found in this directory with the "tagging.py" file you copied from the "Pathfinder" folder.
 Alternatively you can navigate back to the terminal and enter the following ```cp -f tagging.py venv/lib/python3.x/site-packages/chatterbot/tagging.py``` (for MacOS/Linux) or ```Copy-Item -Path "tagging.py" -Destination ".\venv\Lib\site-packages\chatterbot\tagging.py" -Force``` (for Windows).
 9. If you wish to have the cloud backup storage functionality (which is not required for the rest of the system to work), please follow the set up steps outlined [here](#setting-up-azurite).

 ## Running The Project
 ### Docker (Creating a container)
-1. Open a terminal window then navigate to the directory where the project has been cloned to, the folder should be called CSC3068-Pathfinder.
+1. Open a terminal window then navigate to the directory where the project has been cloned to, the folder should be called Pathfinder.
 2. Then run the following command this will build the images and run the corresponding containers ```docker-compse up -d```
 3. Now you can navigate to http://localhost:8080/ to view the website.

 ### Virtual Environment
-1. Open a terminal window then navigate to the directory where the project has been cloned to, the folder should be called CSC3068-Pathfinder.
+1. Open a terminal window then navigate to the directory where the project has been cloned to, the folder should be called Pathfinder.
 2. If you wish to have the Azurite Emulator running for cloud storage see the steps [here](#running-azurite), if you want to run the system without cloud storage please skip this step and proced to step 3.
 3. In the terminal run the following command ```.\Scripts\activate```.
 4. In the terminal run the following command ```python manage.py runserver```.